uvarc/workshop-site/content/lesson/fiji-scripting.md

 # Image Management with OMERO

-OMERO is image management software that allows you to organize, view, annotate, analyze, and share your data from a single centralized database.
+OMERO is an image management software package that allows you to organize, view, annotate, analyze, and share your data from a single centralized database.
 With OMERO, you and your collaborators can access your images from any computer without having to download the images directly to your machine.

-Images in OMERO can be manipulated and viewed interactively through desktop and web clients, or through scripting interfaces for Python, Java, Matlab, and Fiji/ImageJ.
+Images in OMERO can be manipulated and viewed interactively through desktop and web clients, or through scripting interfaces for Python, Java, shell scripts, Matlab, and Fiji/ImageJ.

 For more details, review the [OMERO tutorial](/lesson/omero).

+**Installation of the OMERO Plugin in Fiji**

+1. In Fiji, go to `Help` > `Update`.
+This starts the updater which looks for plugin updates online.

+2. In the `ImageJ Updater` dialog window, click on `Manage Update Sites`.
+Ensure that the boxes for the following plugins are checked:

+    * Java-8
+    * OMERO 5.4

+3. Click `Close`.
+This will take you back to the `ImageJ Updater` window.

+4. Click `Apply Changes`.

+5. Restart Fiji.

 **Setting up an example Dataset in OMERO**